slatedocs/slate/source/includes/_methods.md

-# Methods
+# Other Actions

-These are the methods supported by Beyonic's API.
-Clicking on each method in the table of contents shall reveal the actions supported by each method.
+Below are additional API endpoints supported by Beyonic's API.
+Clicking on each topic in the table of contents shall reveal the actions that you can perform.